Dez Bryant Says Someone Should Have ‘Brought Jerry Jones’ To The Black Lives Matter Protests

 Dez Bryant isn’t happy with the way the Dallas Cowboys’ ownership and front office have comported themselves since the George Floyd and Black Lives Matter protests broke out all over the country.
 On Sunday morning, the former Cowboys receiver took to Twitter to voice that displeasure.

-While the team tweeted out a video on Friday saying they are active when it comes to issues surrounding Black Lives Matter, Bryant apparently doesn’t think its done enough.
+While the team tweeted out a video on Friday saying they are active when it comes to issues surrounding Black Lives Matter, Bryant apparently doesn’t think they have done enough.
 Sam Marsdale of 247Sports reported a video was also sent out by several different players, including the Cowboys’ Ezekiel Elliot, asking the NFL to do more to lead when it comes to subjects like racism.
-In response, to that video, Roger Goodell released a video of his own.
-The video apologized to players for not listening to them more on the issue.
+In response, Roger Goodell released a video of his own, apologizing to players for not listening to them more on the issue.
 Many analysts believe his video was also an explicit acceptance of players’ protesting police brutality by taking a knee during the national anthem.

 Marsdale also reported quite a few owners were surprised Goodell released the video.
 They were reportedly not consulted on the move and some were not happy the commissioner took the unilateral step.

 When it comes to the Cowboys, owner Jerry Jones has gone on record as being against kneeling during the anthem.
 He’s reported to be one of the owners that pushed for a league-wide rule banning the practice.
-That rule was passed before the 2018 season but the league has yet to enforce it.
-After it was adopted, there was a great deal of public pushback.
-While the league didn’t rescind the rule entirely, it was largely ignored.
+That rule was passed before the 2018 season, though the league has yet to enforce it.
+After it was adopted, there was a great deal of public pushback, which led to the rule being largely ignored, although it wasn’t fully rescinded.

 The lack of enforcement meant it was largely up to individual teams to determine how to handle their players protesting.
 Bryant’s tweet appears to show he’s not happy with how the Cowboys handled the situation.
-The Cowboys have not issued a response to Goodell’s video.
+As of this writing, Dallas has not issued a response to Goodell’s video.

-Since then, he’s blasted the team for not signing quarterback Dak Prescott to a new contract and issued the tweet wanting leadership to attend the Black Lives Matter protests in order to gain a change of heart.
+Since then, he’s blasted them for not signing quarterback Dak Prescott to a new contract.
+Now, it seems he’s put them on notice for not doing more for the black community.